-Before this article, I have shared electrical measurements and instrumentation covering all different instruments and their uses.
+Before this article, I have shared an electrical measuring Instrument covering all different instruments and their uses.

-Mostly, analog meters are used in the electrical laboratory for practical studies and digital meters are used in commercial, industrial and various other purposes.
+Mostly, analog meters are used in the electrical laboratory for practical studies.
+And digital meters are mostly used in commercial, industrial and various other purposes.

 Classification of Electrical Measuring Instruments

-Let’s see the description of each classified electrical measuring instruments, one-by-one.
+I am describing each classified electrical measuring instrument, one-by-one.

 Classification according to the Electrical Quantity